5 Value-Based Reasons You Should Join a Credit Union

-In a study of 10,000 millennials, it showed the four most hated brands were banks.
+A study of 10,000 millennials showed the four most hated brands were banks.
 This is probably why many of us have turned to alternative nonbanks and startups.
-However, credit unions are the original banking alternative that shares many of the values you hold.
+However, credit unions are the original banking alternative that shares many of your values.

 Do you think you could join a credit union?

 Millennials who have accounts with credit unions are happier customers.
 An industry study found 81% of millennials believe their credit union provides “outstanding customer service” compared to 59% of bank customers.
 According to CUNA, there are now over 130 million credit union members.

-Knowing the differences between credit unions and banks is a good place to start.
+A good place to start is knowing the differences between credit unions and banks.
 For one, credit unions are not-for-profit.
-This basically means profit is not the sole purpose for the existence of the business.
-And yes credit unions are businesses serving a need through financial products and services.
-They just happen to do it differently than banks.
+This means profit is not the sole purpose for the existence of the business.
+And yes, credit unions are businesses serving a need by offering financial products and services.
+They happen to do it differently than banks.

 Why should you consider joining a credit union?
 Here are my five value-based reasons you should: